CHEAP LOCALLY MADE TWO-BRICKS CLEAN COOK ROCKET STOVES (2BCCROST) TO HELP REDUCE TREE CUTTING IN UGANDA

 A rocket stove is an efficient and hot burning stove using small-diameter wood fuel.
 Fuel is burned in a simple combustion chamber containing an insulated vertical chimney, which ensures almost complete combustion prior to the flames reaching the cooking surface.
 It uses far less firewood as compared to other local stoves and this qualifies it to be one of the best solutions to reduce on tree cutting in Africa and Uganda in particular.

 Considering how expensive the imported one is, we derived ways of inventing one out of only two bricks.
 This would be less costly and therefore affordable to most of the people yet serve the same purpose.
 It should be noted that the imported rocket stove costs about 46 us dollars in Uganda whereas this one (two-bricks Rocket Stove) costs only less than one US Dollar.In addition to that, this rocket stove as a source of energy has several other benefits over others.
 These are both economic and environmental.
 Economically, it is cost effective.
 As mentioned above, one can get it at less than one us dollar.
 The materials used to make it are also cheap and accessible.
 No electricity or gas is needed like in some sources of energy.
 It is also durable hence sustainable.This rocket stove is also eco-friendly.
-It’s design requires small diameter lengths of firewood with small branches for satisfaction.
+Its design requires small diameter lengths of firewood with small branches for satisfaction.
 This is way less compared to other forms.
-In the process, deforestation that stresses the environment and causes numerous negative impacts is minimized.
+In the process, deforestation that stresses the environment and causes numerous negative impacts is minimised.

 Furthermore, it doesn’t emit large masses of air pollutants compared to biomass fuels.
 This is also a health benefit since these emissions can be very dangerous to people’s life.